IPv6-mPvD/pvdd/src/README.md

 (such as the extra JSON information not transmitted via the kernel mechanisms).

 Direct call to the kernel to retrieve the list of PvDs is usually not done by the applications.
-The pvdid daemon however will perform such a call when starting.
+The pvdd daemon however will perform such a call when starting.

 ### Establishing/closing a connection